A few specific research directions that I am currently interested in include (1) general-purpose methods for computing persistent relative

 and persistence module of a pair of topological spaces equipped with arbitrary filtrations.
 The only restriction on these filtrations

-which can be viewed at the links below.
+honors thesis related to this work, which can be viewed at the links below.

 --